-Why Blake Lively and Ryan Reynolds Didn’t Attend the 2019 Met Gala
+Why Blake Lively And Ryan Reynolds Didn’t Attend The 2019 Met Gala

 Lively and Reynolds were married in September 2012 at the historic Boone Hall Plantation in South Carolina during, People reported.
 The couple are parents to 4-year-old James and 2-year-old Inez.

-On Thursday, Lively appeared at the premiere of Reynolds’ new film Pokémon Detective Pikachu, with a special accessory — her baby bump, which was a surprise to her fans.
+On Thursday, Lively appeared at the premiere of Reynolds’ new film Pokémon Detective Pikachu, with a special accessory — her baby bump — which was a surprise to her fans.

-Last year at the annual Metropolitan Museum event, Lively looked stunning in a custom Versace gown that was designed with an ornate ruby and gold design which featured intricate beading, and a bejeweled bodice.
+Last year at the annual Metropolitan Museum event, Lively looked stunning in a custom Versace gown that was designed with an ornate ruby and gold design which featured intricate beading and a bejeweled bodice.
 The gown had a flowing red and gold train that also included extensive beaded detail.

 Lively’s accessories at the event consisted of over $2 million worth of Lorraine Schwartz jewelry that included a custom-made halo with over 100 carats of nude champagne diamonds, People reported.
 She wore diamond and emerald earrings and diamond and ruby rings, along with her personally designed engagement ring from Schwartz.